Year 10 (14+) Entry

-Year 10 is not a usual intake year for the school.
-We will only accept applications for Year 10 (14+) entry into the school if we have spaces in that year.
+Year 10 is not a key entry point into the school and we will only accept applications for entry if we have places available.
 Please check with the Admissions Team before registering as the registration fee is non-refundable.

 For Year 10 (14+) entry we consider three things:

-- Entrance Assessments in English, Mathematics and General Knowledge
+- Entrance Assessments in English, Mathematics, General Knowledge and Non-Verbal Reasoning

 - Activities and Interviews: group activities followed by a one-to-one interview